The future: IBS research

 What's next?

 The future looks brighter.
 This is the first time you have been asked what research you’d like to see into your condition.
-Now, Guts UK is working hard to promote these questions and put them into ‘researchable’ format.
+Now, Guts UK is working hard to promote these questions and put them into a ‘researchable’ format.
 IBS is a misunderstood and undervalued area of health.
 We are committed to paving the way for IBS research in the UK.

 With your donations, we can fund more IBS research.
 Please donate today.